Access to services will be limited as a result of the necessary changes and measures that will introduced as a result of coronavirus.

 If you live in England and are eligible by age, you are entitled to a bus pass giving free travel on local buses anywhere in England.

-Journeys must start after 9.30 am and before 11 pm Monday to Friday; Saturday, Sunday and all bank holidays the pass is valid all day.
+Journeys must start from 9.30 am and until 11 pm Monday to Friday; Saturday, Sunday and all bank holidays the pass is valid all day.

 The Hull City Council have funded an addition to this scheme permitting residents of Hull to use their bus pass anytime of the day for journeys starting within the city boundary.